AtomicMushroom/Iceball/README.md

 ---
 ## So, what is Iceball?

-Iceball is minecraft-server created by me: AtomicMushroom or Thradrys (IGN).
+Iceball is an minecraft-server idea created by me: AtomicMushroom or Thradrys (IGN).
+TL;DR: A minigames server.

 ## Better question, what is the Iceball repository?